 THIS LIMITATION OF LIABILITY IS A PART OF THE BARGAIN BETWEEN YOU AND SU, AND SU WOULD NOT HAVE ENTERED INTO THIS CONTRACT WITHOUT THIS LIMITATION OF LIABILITY.

 SU may change, enhance, or discontinue providing a Service at any time in its sole discretion.
-Either SU or you may terminate the Services and this Contract at any time with written notice to the other.
+Unless otherwise agreed, SU may terminate the Services and this Contract at any time with written notice to you.
 On termination of this Contract, you lose the right to access and use the Services.
 The following rights will survive termination of this Contract:

 Use of Services and SU Materials as well as select User Content may be subject to export and import laws of the United States and other countries.
 You agree to comply with all applicable export and import laws and regulations.
 In particular, but without limitation, SU Materials and User Content covered by these laws may not be exported or re-exported (1) into any U.S. Embargoed Countries or Territories; or (2) to anyone on the U.S. Treasury Department’s list of Specially Designated Nationals or the U.S. Department of Commerce Denied Persons List or Entity List.
 By using the Services, you represent and warrant that you are not located in, or a national of, a U.S. embargoed country or territory and that you are not on any government sanctions or watch list.